ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 ### What is a YAML?

 YAML is the file format which Archipelago uses in order to configure a player's world.
-It allows you to dictate which game you will be playing as well as the settings you would like for that game.
+It allows you to dictate which game you will be playing as well as the options you would like for that game.

 YAML is a format very similar to JSON however it is made to be more human-readable.
 If you are ever unsure of the validity of your YAML file you may check the file by uploading it to the check page on the Archipelago website: